Garonga Safari Camp

 There are 6 luxury en-suite safari tents with indoor and outdoor showers.
 All the tents have private platform decks with hammocks for relaxation.

-Children over the age of 7 years are welcome at Garonga but there are no specific facilities.
+Children over the age of 12 years are welcome at Garonga but there are no specific facilities.
+Garonga's sister camp, Little Garonga, is more of a family-focussed camp whilst Garonga Safari Camp has more of an adult atmosphere.

 Guided walks, game drives, bush picnics, bush baths and sleep-outs are complimentary at the lodge.